J. C. Ryle: Life

 Ryle graduated B.A. from Oxford in 1838, intending not to enter the priesthood but to stand for Parliament at the first opportunity.
 He was unable to do so because of his father's bankruptcy.
 He took holy orders (1841–42) and became curate at Exbury, Hampshire.
 In 1843, he was preferred to the rectory of St Thomas, Winchester, which he exchanged in the following year for that of Helmingham, Suffolk.
 He retained the latter living until 1861, when he resigned it for the vicarage of Stradbroke in the same county.
 The restoration of Stradbroke church was due to his initiative.
 In 1869, he was made rural dean of Hoxne, and in 1872 honorary canon of Norwich.

 Ryle also continued his theological education.
 He proceeded M.A. at Oxford in 1871, and was created D.D. by diploma on 4 May 1880.

-Ryle was select preacher at Cambridge in 1873 and the following year, and at Oxford from 1874 to 1876, and in 1879 and the following year.
+Ryle was selected preacher at Cambridge in 1873 and the following year, at Oxford from 1874 to 1876, and in 1879 and the following year.
 In 1880, he was designated dean of Salisbury, and at once, 19 April, advanced to the newly created see of Liverpool, which he ably administered until his death at Lowestoft, Suffolk on 10 June 1900.
 He is buried at All Saints Church, Childwall, Liverpool.

 Family

 Ryle married three times.
 His first two wives died young.
 His first marriage was on 29 October 1845, to Matilda Charlotte Louisa, daughter of John Pemberton Plumptre, of Fredville, Kent.
 His second, in March 1850, was to Jessy Elizabeth Walker, daughter of John Walker of Crawfordton, Dumfriesshire, and sister of George Gustavus Walker.
 His third marriage, on 24 October 1861, was to Henrietta Clowes, daughter of Lieutenant-Colonel William Legh Clowes of Broughton Old Hall, Lancashire, and sister of Samuel Clowes.
 Ryle had a daughter by his first wife, and three sons and a daughter by his second wife Jessy.
 His second son Herbert Edward Ryle, also an Anglican clergyman, became successively bishop of Exeter, bishop of Winchester, and dean of Westminster.

-In the year of Ryle's death was born a grandson who became the Oxford philosopher perhaps best known for the book "The Concept of Mind".
-That grandson was Gilbert Ryle.
+Through his son Reginald, J.C.
+Ryle was the grandfather of the philosopher Gilbert Ryle.